 In This Article

-Sesame and its seeds of immortality go through history
+The journey of sesame and its seeds of immortality through history

 The sesame note in perfumery

 The sesame note in perfumery primarily evokes the Middle East and Asia with its slightly spicy, exotic facet, and its gourmand touch reminiscent of caramelized hazelnuts.
 As a result, the sesame note is frequently featured in both masculine and feminine oriental fragrances.

 Vanilla oriental Ambre Narguilé, part of the Hermessence collection from Hermès, showcases the sesame note in its top accord, accompanied by rum, cinnamon, and caramel to create a deliciously oriental and gourmand olfactory experience.
 Oriental-woody fragrances such as "Very Irresistible for Men" and "ONDE Extase" utilize the sesame note in various ways, either in the heart or the base, to create mysterious and alluring notes.
 In "Onde extase," inspired by the art of geishas, the sesame note is combined with cedarwood and white musks to produce a deep, exotic trail.
 Meanwhile, in "Very Irresistible for Men," the sesame note is blended with mocha for a sumptuous and vibrant heart.

 Although the sesame note is primarily associated with the oriental fragrance family, some perfumers have experimented with the versatile seed to create original compositions.
 For example, the floral-fruity scent "La Fin du Monde" from Etat Libre d'Orange utilizes the sesame note to create a powerful and unique base note through its pairing with sandalwood.
 Similarly, Diptyque's "Florabellio" features sesame as a profound yet characteristic and caramelized trail.